Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Celestial Curing <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/CelestialBody.png" Align=left width=7% height=7%>

+**Charges**: This rune has two charges, you regain all charges at the end of a long rest.

 Whenever you roll dice to heal an ally, you can add your proficiency bonus to the roll.

-When you heal an ally you can choose to remove a status effect affecting them, once this action is done it cannot be used again until 30 seconds have passed.
+When you heal an ally you can spend a charge to remove a status effect affecting them.

 ---